russfeld/ksucs-hugo/content/4-shortcodes/03-include/includes/01-include.md

 {{% notice note %}}

-Shortcodes do not work at this time.
+Shortcodes are now working!
 See [this issue](https://github.com/gohugoio/hugo/issues/6703) on GitHub for details.

 {{% /notice %}}